thierrydrmv/thierrydrmv/README.md

    📝 I’m currently learning Java ☕

-   💡 I like reading, listening to music and playing sports🎧
+   💡 I like reading, playing sports and listening to music🎧

    💬 You can always ask me about Business, RPG or Cthulhu🐙